 While the algorithms and techniques each manufacturer is using vary, the general concept is universal.
 Hybrid zoom uses software enhancements and computational photography to create a better image from multiple photos.
 This is similar to Night Mode and HDR, but with a focus in detail, as opposed to exposure.

 The manufacturer can take advantage of the phones’ different sensors and focal lengths to grab detail from multiple cameras simultaneously.
 All this information can then be used to intelligently improve the digitally zoomed photo.
-It’s certainly not at the level of true optical zoom, but it’s more powerful than basic digital zoom for preserving fine details at a distance.
+It’s certainly not at the level of true optical camera zoom, but it’s more powerful than basic digital zoom for preserving fine details at a distance.